 Throughout her career, Chakaia Booker has explored the expressive possibilities of unusual materials.
 She is best known for her work with discarded automobile tires, which she cuts into pieces of varying length, width, and shape—and fastens onto wooden or metal armatures.
 She builds indoor and outdoor sculptures ranging in scale from intimate wall pieces to large public works.

 Booker culls rich effects from her material.
 She slices and folds tires into small teardrop and tray shapes, diamonds, daggers, and more, then attaches dozens of identical pieces onto the armature to make rhythmic patterns and textures.
 To activate the surface, she mounts some tire fragments with the tread facing outward.
-She may bend fragments backwards to show the tire's smooth, somewhat shiny interior.
+She may bend fragments backward to show the tire's smooth, somewhat shiny interior.

 Booker's work recalls textile, which was her first material.
 As a child, she learned sewing from her aunt, grandmother, and sister.
 When she grew older, she altered her own clothes to accommodate her height and long arms.
 Later she began to make wearable art pieces and sculptures, adding discarded bones and wood scraps into them.